Experience three centuries of British and world history through illustrations and words.

 - The Arts - reports and pictures of prominent art figures of the 19th and 20th centuries including: opera singers, vaudeville stars, painters and stars of stage and screen

-- Discovery and Exploration - ILN readers could follow in illustration the exploits of David Livingstone in the the Congo, and at different times Stanley, Franklin and Burton and later, Shackleton and Scott
+- Discovery and Exploration - ILN readers could follow in illustration the exploits of David Livingstone in the Congo, and at different times Stanley, Franklin and Burton and later, Shackleton and Scott

 - Fashion - the ILN's fashion column provides a unique insight into the styles of the day, from corsets through to flapper dresses.
 The advertising pages provide a sociological view of fashion, with adverts for mourning clothes, undergarments, evening wear, jewelry and cosmetics